 - The appointment of a lawyer for the children.

 There are other options in addition to the above.
 Our family law firm employs these and other strategies for fathers who want to get full custody from mothers.

 It is important for you to know, as a father, that if you do nothing, the chances of you being able to ever get joint or primary custody of your children may reduce significantly.
 That is because children who are consistently alienated from one parent overtime may, as they get older, not want to spend time with that parent and, once the child reaches a certain age, California law does allow the child to have a voice in the family law process and allows the child to state a preference in custody cases.

 How to get custody as a father?
 What is your next best step?

 Call us today for an initial, affordable strategy session.
-We have three Orange County offices.
-The number for our central office is (714) 937-1193.
+We have three Orange County offices – Newport Beach, Mission Viejo and Santa Ana.
 We handle family law matters in Orange County, select Los Angeles County courts and Riverside’s central court.